Tangerine-Community/Tangerine-client-legacy/README.markdown

  - npm listen turns on the changes listener and compiles coffeescript files.
  - npm build:apk will generate a debug APK.
+ - npm test will run mocha-phantomjs tests and watch for changes to coffeescript files.

 # Tangerine API